Fund for Louisville Grants Program

 - Organizations that received a 2017 Fund for Louisville capacity building grant are not eligible for a 2018 grant.

 About this funder:

 Find more grants like this

-Find more grants like the Fund for Louisville Grant by joining Instrumentl.
+Find more grants like the Fund for Louisville Grants Program by joining Instrumentl.

 We help nonprofits and academics find more grants and take control of their grants process with a refreshingly intuitive online platform.